 - Private right of action for data breaches.
 Under section 1798.150, consumers can sue businesses directly for data breaches resulting from the business’s failure to implement reasonable security measures.
 Statutory damages range from $100 to $750 per consumer per incident, or actual damages, whichever is greater.

-The California Privacy Protection Agency (CPPA), established by the CPRA, now shares enforcement authority with the Attorney General and has been actively issuing regulations and conducting investigations.
+The California Privacy Protection Agency (CPPA), established by the CPRA, now shares enforcement authority with the Attorney General and has been actively issuing regulations and conducting investigations — including the seven new 2026 CCPA rules covering automated decision-making, GPC signals and cybersecurity audits.
 For more details on enforcement risks, read our article on CCPA penalties and what happens if you don’t comply.
 For a broader comparison of US and EU frameworks, see our CCPA vs GDPR guide.

 Four Approaches to CCPA Privacy Policy Compliance